 Three matzot are arranged on the Seder plate.
-After eating karpas, before reciting the Hagada, the Seder leader (and whoever else has three matzot in front of him), breaks the middle matza in half.
-One piece is saved for the afikoman, and the other is left between the two whole matzot (SA 463:6).
+After eating karpas, before reciting the Hagada, the Seder leader (and whoever else has three matzot in front of him) breaks the middle matza in half.
+The larger piece is saved for the afikoman, and the other is left between the two whole matzot (SA 463:6).

-The reason for this is that the matza alludes to our poverty and enslavement in Egypt, and is hence called “leĥem oni” – “poor man’s bread” (Devarim 16:3).
+The reason for this is to invoke our impoverishment in Egypt, for one of the meanings to which the matza alludes is our poverty and subjugation in Egypt.
+For this reason, matza is called “leḥem oni” – “poor man’s bread” (Devarim 16:3).
 Paupers often eat partial loaves of bread because they are unable to buy whole loaves.
-So, in order to give expression to the poverty, we break the matza in half.
-We do this before beginning the Hagada since the Hagada should be recited in the presence of the matza.
-This is because the term “leĥem oni” also means “bread over which we ‘onim’ – answer or say – many things,” and this means that the Hagada must be recited while the matza, in the form it will be eaten, is before us.
+We break the matza before beginning the Hagada since the Hagada should be recited in the presence of the matza, as another meaning of “leḥem oni” is “bread over which we ‘onim’ – answer or say – many things,” and this means that the Hagada must be recited while the matza, in the form it will be eaten, is before us.
 This is why it must be broken in half before we begin the Hagada.

 Afterward, we hide the afikoman and save it until the end of the Seder, when it is eaten in commemoration of the Paschal sacrifice (see sections 33 and 34 below).

-In many homes, the children customarily “steal” the afikoman and keep it until the end of the meal, when they give it back in return for a gift.
+In some families, the children customarily “steal” the afikoman and hide it until the end of the meal, when they give it back in return for a gift.
 This helps them stay awake for the entire Seder.
-In my family, we give gifts to all children who remain awake until after the afikoman is eaten.
+In our family, we give gifts to all children who stay awake until the afikoman is eaten.